benlarsendk/PS03/README.md

 Want to contribute?
 Please do so.
 At the moment a lot of issues exist, eg. when used on a machine without chrome, without WiFi and so on.
 This will be fixed - either by me or you.

+### Version
+3.0.2

+**CHANGELOG**
+3.0.2
+> Fixed crashes when victim doesn't use chrome or have WLAN
+> Fixed send timeout at victimside to exit quietly instead of crash
+> General cleanup

    [DPAPI]: <http://www.obviex.com/samples/dpapi.aspx>
    [Mark Brittingham]: <http://stackoverflow.com/questions/165808/simple-two-way-encryption-for-c-sharp>